 Lymphogranuloma venereum, lymphogranulomatosis inguinalis, climatic bubo, fourth venereal disease.

-- Especially found in the tropics and subtropics.
+- Mostly found in the tropics and subtropics

 Infection occurs through sexual intercourse.

-- Primary lesion which may ulcerate as a painless papule/papulovesicle/papulopustule in the course of the disease.
-Serous secretion is evacuated.
+- Primary lesion, which may ulcerate as a painless papule/papulovesicle/papulopustule in the course.
+Serous secretion is discharged.

-- After up to 4 weeks there is pronounced dolent swelling in the groin area.
-The surface of the nodules is inflammatory reddened and abscess formation/perforation may occur.
+- After up to 4 weeks, there is marked dolent swelling in the groin area.
+The surface of the nodes is reddened with inflammation and abscess formation/perforation may occur

-- 5-10 years after the primary infection genito-rectal symptoms (swelling, elephantiasis, ulcers, strictures, bloody diarrhoea) and ↓ general condition may occur.
+- 5-10 yrs after primary infection, genitorectal symptoms (swelling, elephantiasis, ulcers, strictures, bloody diarrhoea) and ↓ AZ may occur.

 - Unprotected sexual intercourse?